 Direct your application and take control of your chance to demonstrate passion, a vibrant personality, an ability to contribute on campus, and growth from past mistakes.

 - Summarized talking points of the personal and academic aspects of your background to cover within the interview

 - Defensive coverage of how to respond to and initiate discussion of blemishes including inconsistent academic performance and poor LSAT scores.

 - Active drafting of responses to critical themes of the interview process including:

-- Your reasons for pursuing an MD and/or PhD degree
+- Your reasons for pursuing a JD degree

 - Your desires for a specific school

 - Your goals in the short-term and long-term and what you have done to-date to achieve them

 - Your thoughts on leadership and particular strengths and points of development

 - Detailed training on how to review and analyze the application materials including your resume, essays, recommendation letters, data portion of the application in order to maximize interview performance